-Am I In or Out?
-Navigating Inpatient vs. Outpatient Care TopicsPopular TopicsMost Recent Medicare Working Past 65 Lifestyle & Wellness Considering Retirement Existing Clients Employer Monthly Webinars Community Development Even when you take good care of yourself, you may need to occasionally visit the hospital.
-Unlike visits to your family doctor, hospital stays can vary greatly in cost and coverage.
+Am I “in” or “out”?
+Navigating Inpatient vs. Outpatient Care on Medicare TopicsPopular TopicsMost Recent Medicare Working Past 65 Lifestyle & Wellness Considering Retirement Existing Clients Employer Monthly Webinars Community Development Even when you take good care of yourself, you may need to occasionally visit the hospital.
+Unlike visits to your family doctor, hospital stays can vary in cost and coverage.
 But did you know that your status as a patient (inpatient versus outpatient) can make a big difference in the cost of your care?
 Your local advisors in Medicare have answers to your questions.
 What’s the Difference Between Inpatient and Outpatient Care?
-According to the Centers for Medicare and Medicaid Services, inpatient and outpatient hospital stays are generally defined as the following: Inpatient stays begin when you are formally admitted to the hospital with a doctor’s order.
+According to the Centers for Medicare and Medicaid Services, inpatient and outpatient hospital stays are generally defined as the following: Inpatient stays begin when you’re formally admitted to the hospital with a doctor’s order.
 Inpatient status ends the day before you are discharged from the hospital.
-Outpatient stays apply to hospital visits in which you are not formally admitted to the hospital via a doctor’s order.
-This can include outpatient surgeries, lab tests and x-rays.
+Outpatient stays apply to hospital visits when you’re not formally admitted to the hospital with a doctor’s order.
+This can include outpatient surgeries, lab tests, and x-rays.
 Trips to the emergency room are considered outpatient until a doctor formally admits you to the hospital.
 What About Overnight Stays?
-It is important to note that staying overnight at the hospital does not always mean you are admitted as inpatient.
-A doctor needs to formally admit you to the hospital for your stay to be considered inpatient.
+Staying overnight at the hospital doesn’t always mean you’re admitted as inpatient.
+To be considered inpatient, a doctor needs to formally admit you to the hospital.
 In some cases, doctors provide observation services.
-These are hospital outpatient services that you receive while your doctor decides whether you need to be admitted or not.
-We always advise that you ask the hospital staff clear and direct questions to determine when you are considered inpatient and when you are considered under observation.
+These are hospital outpatient services that you receive while your doctor decides if you need to be admitted.
+We always advise that you ask the hospital staff clear and direct questions to determine if you’re considered inpatient or under observation.
 How Does This Impact My Costs?
-Inpatient and outpatient medical services are billed differently.
-Regardless of the status of your visit, you will always pay your deductible, coinsurance and/or copayment.
-In general, Medicare Part A does not cover outpatient services.
+Inpatient and outpatient medical services are billed differently by Medicare.
+Regardless of the status of your visit, depending upon your health plan, you may pay a deductible, coinsurance, or copayment.
+In general, Medicare Part A doesn’t cover outpatient services.
 Medicare Part B typically covers the doctor’s services and hospital outpatient services.
-As an example, if you are on a Medicare Advantage plan and classified as inpatient, you will most likely have daily copays that cover medical services performed on that day.
-But when you are considered outpatient, you will generally be billed a copay or coinsurance for each individual service.
-It may be helpful to think of outpatient billing as “a la carte.”
-A Note on Skilled Nursing Facilities Depending on what type of Medicare plan you have, you may need to meet certain requirements to qualify for coverage in a skilled nursing facility after a hospital visit.
-One requirement can be a “qualifying hospital stay,” which is defined as an inpatient hospital stay of at least three days.
-The “three-day stay” rule does not allow outpatient services to count toward the minimum stay.
-For example, depending on your coverage, if you go to the hospital and are under observation for one day before being treated as an inpatient for two days.
+Depending on your specific Medicare plan, the cost will vary.
+If you have more questions on this, reach out to us and we can walk you through it.
+A Note on Skilled Nursing Facilities Depending on your Medicare plan, you may need to meet certain requirements to qualify for coverage in a skilled nursing facility after a hospital visit.
+One requirement can be a “qualifying hospital stay,” which is an inpatient hospital stay of at least three days.
+The “three-day stay” rule doesn’t allow outpatient services to count toward the minimum stay.
+For example, depending on your coverage, say you go to the hospital and are under observation for one day.
+Then, you are treated as an inpatient for two days.
 In that case, your stay wouldn’t meet the three-day requirement.
-Your Local Advisors in Medicare Are Ready to Help If you have questions about any of the topics discussed in this post, please reach out to us!
+Your Local Advisors in Medicare Are Ready to Help If you have questions, reach out to us!
 As your local advisors in Medicare, we’re always eager to help get your questions answered.
 Contact us at 1-877-222-1942 or email@example.com.
-If you are not a RetireMEDiQ client and have questions about retirement or Medicare, please contact our team of expert advisors at 1-866-600-5638 or firstname.lastname@example.org.
+If you’re not a RetireMEDiQ client and have questions about retirement or Medicare, please contact our team of expert advisors at 1-866-600-5638 or firstname.lastname@example.org.
 Stay informed about Medicare An easy way to stay updated on Medicare and any important changes is to sign up for the free, customizable RetireMEDiQ newsletter.
 Based on your personal preferences and interests, helpful articles and community-related content will be sent directly to your inbox.
 Sign up for our newsletter Yes!
-I want to stay informed by receiving the latest Medicare news delivered straight to my inbox.Name First Email* Date of BirthMonth123456789101112Day12345678910111213141516171819202122232425262728293031Year202120202019201820172016201520142013201220112010200920082007200620052004200320022001200019991998199719961995199419931992199119901989198819871986198519841983198219811980197919781977197619751974197319721971197019691968196719661965196419631962196119601959195819571956195519541953195219511950194919481947194619451944194319421941194019391938193719361935193419331932193119301929192819271926192519241923192219211920PhoneBy entering your information, you are authorizing RetireMEDiQ to communicate with you directly regarding Medicare news and health care coverage.vidhiddenNameThis field is for validation purposes and should be left unchanged.
+Tell me more about Medicare and help me explore my options.Name First Last Email* Birthdate MM slash DD slash YYYY Phone TypeMobileHomeWorkOtherMobile Phone*Home Phone*Work Phone*Other Phone*SMS Opt-In?
+Check here to receive text notifications from RetireMEDiQ Hiddenvidhidden HiddenAuthorization to Contact?
+EmailThis field is for validation purposes and should be left unchanged.
 Providing your information in this form will allow RetireMEDiQ to communicate with you to help guide you through your Medicare journey and authorize RetireMEDiQ to send you appointment updates, alerts, and reminders via SMS/text messaging.
 Message and data rates may apply to any text messages sent by RetireMEDiQ.